AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch migration/Migrate data between Alibaba Cloud Elasticsearch clusters/Use the CCR feature to migrate data.md

     }
     ```

-    Query the inserted data record in the local cluster immediately.
+    Query the inserted data record in the local cluster.
 The following figure shows the data record.

     ![Verify real-time data migration](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/0301852061/p135046.png)

     The preceding figure shows that the CCR feature can implement real-time migration of incremental data.

-    **Note:** You can also call the API operations of the CCR feature to perform cross-cluster replication operations.
+    **Note:** You can also call the APIs for the CCR feature to perform cross-cluster replication operations.
 For more information, see [Cross-cluster replication APIs](https://www.elastic.co/guide/en/elasticsearch/reference/master/ccr-apis.html#ccr-apis).

 ## FAQ